lululululu5/telegram-bot-landing/README.md

 - ♿ **Accessible** - WCAG compliant design
 - 🎨 **Modern UI** - Clean, professional design with Telegram branding

-## Deployment

-This landing page is configured for GitHub Pages deployment:

-1. Push your changes to the `main` branch
-2. GitHub Actions will automatically deploy the site
-3. Your site will be available at `https://yourusername.github.io/telegram-bot-landing`

 ## Local Development

 To run the site locally: